Innmind/documentation/docs/getting-started/concurrency/queues.md

 At this point the `run` method will return `42` on the right side of the `Either` or a failure on the left side.

-In this case the carried value is an `int` but you can use any type you wish.
+In this case the carried value is an `int` but you can use any type you want.

 ??? tip
     If you only need to pull one message from the queue you should use `Innmind\AMQP\Command\Get` instead of `Consume`.